XLPE/RStore/README.md

 desirable to provide real-time OLAP querying support, where OLAP queries read the latest data while OLTP queries create the new versions.

-In this paper, we propose R-Store, a scalable distributed system for supporting real-time OLAP by extending the MapReduce framework.
+In this work, we propose R-Store, a scalable distributed system for supporting real-time OLAP by extending the MapReduce framework.
 We extend an open source distributed key/value system, HBase, as the underlying storage system that stores data